All Tools

 Supported languages

-83 declarative .scm query files across 12 languages.
-Adding a new language = writing .scm files, zero Rust code.
+Declarative tree-sitter query files across 12 languages.
+Adding a new language means writing .scm files, not reworking the Rust core.

 TypeScriptPythonRustGoJavaKotlinC#SwiftC++PHPRubyScala